OMOTAYO05/03-fcc-colored-markers/README.md

-# Project Name
+# 03-fcc-colored-markers

-> A SET OF COLORED MARKERS.
+> CSS colors by building a Set of Colored Markers.

 ![ 03-FCC-COLORED-MARKERS](app_screenshot.png)